TemTea/Tildes/src/site/notes/Home.md

 [^4]: My first memory getting what money did was when we pooled change and walked to a gas station to buy the things needed to make some disgusting(ly) good chocolate concoction.
 Thought he was very cosmopolitan for that.
 A parent mentioned they used to raid the pantry when they visited and eat straight cake frosting.
 Not sure if there was some food insecurity going on.
 [^5]: Went more with deleted lines, but apart from his attraction to violent activities he was openly/refreshingly into ballet or other dance.
 [^6]: [The Anarchist's Cookbook](https://en.wikipedia.org/wiki/The_Anarchist_Cookbook).
 One visit he was extracting powder and using it to melt a plastic tank / army figures.
 [^7]: Never heard something like him tossing cinderblocks off an overpass, but definitely some stories of property damage.
+A take is it makes you feel you have efficacy or control.
 [^8]: [Butterfly knife](https://www.youtube.com/watch?v=WjUQyki5V_U)
 [^9]: Maybe downplaying the event, but I honestly appreciate how much goes right in the world by knowing how easily it can go wrong.
 Most people are pretty pro-social most of their day.
 The population splits on the day in biology class when you find out how much bug guts/poop particles/bacteria exists all around us into those that are disgusted and those that realize a little bit of bug guts isn't harmful.
 [^10]: Originally "hi to [Osiris](https://en.wikipedia.org/wiki/Osiris)" for the underworld theme, but the Set myth fit well.